brendanlong/prince-of-the-dark-kingdom/src/book-2/chapter-06.md

 "Potter, get out of the way!"

 "*Don't!
 Leave her alone!
-She didn't ask to come here!"*
+She didn't ask to come here!*"

 "Potter, you're speaking gibberish!
 Move out of the way!"